xiangfeidexiaohuo/YouTube-Reborn-v5/README.md

 ### Download YouTube Reborn

 Get ready to have a better YouTube experience!
-Download the Ipa or Deb file from the [latest release](https://github.com/arichorn/YouTube-Reborn/releases/latest/) on GitHub.
+Download the .DEB file from the [latest release](https://github.com/arichornlover/YouTube-Reborn/releases/latest/) on GitHub.

 -----